GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/01_introduction.rst

     - A Conda Virtual Environment is properly created and is active;

-    - AstroConda (STScI) is properly installed within the Virtual Environment;

     - DRAGONS was successfully installed within the Conda Virtual Environment;